 If you're a part of more than one workspace (either as admin or a regular member), you can switch between them anytime you want.

-- Hovering over your profile picture and clicking on the workspace you want to switch to
+You can switch between workplaces by hovering over your profile picture and clicking on the workspace you want to switch to or going to "Manage Workspaces".

 Leaving a workspace #

-You can leave a workspace by going to Workspaces and clicking the X icon that’s next to the Settings button.
+You can leave a workspace by going to "Manage workspaces" page (hover over your profile picture to see it) and then clicking the leave icon next to the Settings button.

 You can't leave an Active workspace.
 To leave, you first have to switch to another workspace.